Geodetic Survey Benchmark

 INTERSECTION STATIONS are horizontal control marks with landmarks that can be seen from a distance.
 Examples of intersection stations are water or radio towers.
 These points can be observed with a telescope using trigonometry to determine their position on Earth.

 TRIANGULATION STATIONS are markers with positions determined by measuring distances and angles from other stations.
 Reference marks help keep triangulation stations from being lost with arrows on their disks pointing in the direction of their referenced triangulation station.
-Azimuth marks, coupled with its triangulation station, provides a compass direction of the true north (which is different from the magnetic north).
+Azimuth marks, coupled with its triangulation station, provide a compass direction of the true north (which is different from the magnetic north).

 NOAA Geodetic Control Points Data Explorer